bkappes/ARPAE_HybridBFC/concept/BFCHybrid.markdown

 This project will focus on the low-to-mid-level power requirements of portable power, with near-term implications in the transportation (EV) market.

-### Fuel Cell
+## Fuel Cell
-The scalability of fuel cells decouples power and energy capacity, and enables use of fuels with very high energy densities.
+The scalability of fuel cells decouples power and energy capacity, and enables use of fuels with very high energy densities, as compared to exisiting electrochemical energy storage options.

 The first reported fuel cell dates back to work by W.R.
 Grove in 1838 [(Grove1838)][Grove1838], who a year later, introduces platinum to catalyze the hydrogen oxidation and oxygen reduction reactions [(Grove1839)][Grove1839].

 Since then, many fuel cell technologies have been developed, and are frequently categorized by their electrolyte, e.g. PEM (proton exchange membrane, or polymer electrolyte membrane), phosphoric acid, molten carbonate, and solid oxide fuel.
-Practically, these may also be classified by the operating temperature.
+Practically, these may also be classified by their respective operating temperatures.

-Molten carbonate and solid oxide fuel cells require temperatures above 600 &deg;C to enable sufficient anion mobility, for $\mathrm{CO_3^{2-}}$ and $\mathrm{O^{2-}}$, respectively.
+Molten carbonate and solid oxide fuel cells require temperatures above 600 &deg;C to enable sufficient anion mobility, $\mathrm{CO_3^{2-}}$ and $\mathrm{O^{2-}}$, respectively.
 These temperatures enable significant fuel flexibility without need for an external reformer and facilitates both the fuel oxidation and oxygen reduction reactions; however, system component longevity is a persistent problem at these elevated temperatures.
-Additionally, cyclic usage patterns result in thermal cycling that requires careful matching of thermal expansion coefficients for seals, anode, cathode, electrolyte, casing, etc., which severely limits materials options for these components.
-Finally, at these temperatures, heat loss varies inversely with system size.
+Additionally, cyclic usage patterns result in thermal cycling that requires careful matching of thermal expansion coefficients for both structural and active components, e.g. seals, electrodes, casing, etc. This constraint severely limits materials options for these components.
+Additionally, heat loss varies inversely with system size, and cogeneration facilities that make use of waste heat are cumbersome to integrate into compact, mobile systems.
 These constraints make high temperature fuel cells less attractive for portable applications.

-At an operating temperature of 150-200 &deg;C, phosphoric acid fuel cells do not suffer from the same thermal management problems as high temperature fuel cells, but containing the highly corrosive electrolyte at elevated temperature limits longevity.
-To increase the capacity of these fuel cells by only 20% would require significant advancements in reducing anion adsorption at the low-index planes of the Pt catalyst [(Rimick2010a)][Rimick2010a], [(Mench2003)][Mench2003].
+At an operating temperature of 150-200 &deg;C, phosphoric acid fuel cells do not suffer from the same thermal management problems as high temperature fuel cells, but containing the highly corrosive electrolyte at elevated temperature similarly limits longevity and poses a safety concern in a consumer device.
+Furthermore, to increase the capacity of these fuel cells by only 20% would require significant advancements in reducing anion adsorption at the low-index planes of the Pt catalyst [(Rimick2010a)][Rimick2010a], [(Mench2003)][Mench2003].

 PEM operate below 100 &deg;C, which makes this class of fuel cells highly attractive for portable applications.
 The low temperature operation does limit both the chemical and mass transport kinetics, leading to appreciable polarization losses, but recent developments in membrane technology may significantly reduce both the mass transport polarization and the reduced operating potential that results from fuel crossover [(Tateishi2013)][Tateishi2013].
-Furthermore, the low operating temperature miminizes thermal management concerns for portable applications, and reduces thermal energy losses associated with operation cycling.
+Furthermore, the low operating temperature minimizes thermal management concerns for portable applications, and reduces thermal energy losses associated with operation cycling.

 Of the potential PEM fuels, compressed and liquid hydrogen have received significantly more attention.